 The UTI hit me fast.
 The pain was just as intense as I remembered, but I didn’t panic quite as much as the first time.
 I knew I’d get antibiotics when I showed up at the emergency room.

-Again, the antibiotics worked and I dismissed it.
+Just as with my first UTI, the antibiotics worked and I dismissed it.
 But the symptoms crept back.
 A month later I was at a friend’s farm when it got so bad I had to make a run for the hospital.

 Driving more than an hour was too much for me and I ended up squatting on the side of a dangerous road in the dark more than once.